America's First Commercial Gemstone Mine

 Beautiful varieties of gem-quality quartz have been found in Maine.
 Amethyst is the most important and is frequently found in granite pegmatite at many locations.
 Facet-quality citrine has been found at Emmons Quarry, Hatch Ledge, and Buckfield.
 Smoky quartz and rose quartz have been found in faceting quality at many locations.
 Star rose quartz has been produced from the Whispering Pines Quarry.

 Other Maine Gems

-In addition to tourmaline and quartz, the pegmatite deposits of Maine have produced aquamarine, morganite, chrysoberyl, lepidolite, spodumene and topaz.
-Garnet, kyanite, andalusite, sodalite and staurolite have been produce from the metamorphic rocks of Maine.
+In addition to tourmaline and quartz, the pegmatite deposits of Maine have produced aquamarine, morganite, chrysoberyl, lepidolite, spodumene, and topaz.
+Garnet, kyanite, andalusite, sodalite, and staurolite have been produced from the metamorphic rocks of Maine.